Tenzer/alga/README.md

 -----------

 The code base is fully type annotated and test coverage is being enforced.
-Types can be checked via `uv run mypy .` and tests via `uv run pytest`.
+Types can be checked via `uv run ty check .` and tests via `uv run pytest`.

 Tests are run for each of the supported Python versions in CI.